Today I am sharing how to install a beadboard ceiling! This DIY project is one of my favorite features in our boys’ new bedroom!

 After all the 1×4’s were in place, my husband went to work on the beadboard.
 He worked one section at a time, measuring out the size of the piece needed and marking it with a pencil and 4 ft level.
 We opted to use panels instead of beadboard planks to simplify and speed up the process.

 He then cut each section out using a jig saw and nailed them in the same way he did the 1×4’s.
 For the center piece of beadboard where the light fixture was, my husband used his jigsaw to cut out a hole in order to access the electrical and hook up the fan.

 How to Install a Beadboard Ceiling Step 4 – Caulking and Filling

 This step was definitely my least favorite!
-Once the wood and bead board is all in place, it’s time to fill all your gaps with latex caulk.
+Once the wood and bead board is all in place, it’s time to fill all your gaps and groove with latex caulk.
 It’s a lot of work and hard on the neck, but it really gives the ceiling a professional finish once painted.
 We used light weight spackle to fill all the nail holes as well.